ihsanlatheef/carbon-intelligence/frontend/README.md

 ## Tasks

+Do these prior to the live coding challenge

 - Add a new entity called `Author` with a first name and a last name.
 You will see that this entity is already supported by the backend.
 - A user should be able to create a new `Author`, edit an existing one and list all existing ones.